1763 Royal Proclamation

 Report on Native Education (1847)

-The Bagot Commission (1842-1844), led by then Governor-General of the Province of Canada Sir Robert Bagot, proposed that the separation of children from their parents would be the best way to achieve assimilation.
+The Bagot Commission (1842-1844), led by then Governor-General of the Province of Canada Sir Charles Bagot, proposed that the separation of children from their parents would be the best way to achieve assimilation.
 In his Report on Native Education (1847), Egerton Ryerson, superintendent for education, reiterated this idea, and also recommended that Aboriginal education focus on religious instruction and on agricultural training.

 1857 Gradual Civilization Act